CarmackMo/LightweightGameEngine/README.md

         See [Windows Semaphore Ojbects](https://learn.microsoft.com/en-us/windows/win32/sync/semaphore-objects) for more detail.

     - #### ScopeLock.h
-        A scopelock object is a synchronization object that maintains a pointer to a mutex object.
+        A `ScopeLock` object is a synchronization object that maintains a pointer to a mutex object.

-        At the time when a scopelock object is constructed, it attempts to acquire ownership of the associated mutex.
-If the mutex is currently owned by another thread, the construction of the scopelock object will be blocked until the mutex is released.
-The scopelock holds ownership of the mutex for the duration of its lifetime.
-Upon destruction of the scopelock object , the mutex is automatically released.
+        At the time when a scopeLock object is constructed, it attempts to acquire ownership of the associated mutex.
+If the mutex is currently owned by another thread, the construction of the scopeLock object will be blocked until the mutex is released.
+The scopeLock holds ownership of the mutex for the duration of its lifetime.
+Upon destruction of the scopeLock object , the mutex is automatically released.

-        The scopelock object is useful in preventing threads from generating dead lock.
+        The scopeLock object is useful in preventing threads from generating dead lock.

+<a id="hashedstring"></a>

++ ### HashedString.h
+    A `HashedString` object stores an unsigned integer hashed value, which is generated by applying the FNV hash algorithm to a regular C-style string.
+In the context of the job system, the hashed string object is used as a unique identifier for each job queue, ensuring its uniqueness within the job system.

+<a id="jobqueue"></a>

++ ### JobQueue.h

+    - #### Job
+        A `Job` object is a data structure that stores a specific function to be executed by one of the job runners in the job system.
+A job object cannot be created using copy constructor or assignment operation.
+Any attempt to duplicate an existing job object will result in undefined behavior.

+    - #### JobStatus
+        `JobStatus` serves as a control block for each job queue in the job system.
+A job status object records the total count of awaiting jobs and executing jobs within the job queue.
+Additionally, the job status object utilizes an `AutoResetEvent` objct to notify notify changes in the state of the job queue.

+        Note that each job queue is bound to a unique job status object.
+Therefore, a job status object cannot be created using copy constructor or assignment operation.
+Any attempt to duplicate an existing job status object will result in undefined behavior.

+    - #### JobQueue
+        A `JobQueue` object is a data structure that responsible for storing and managing jobs.
+The jobs within the job queue object are executed in a first-in, first-out (FIFO) order.

+        The job queue object is designed to be a shared resource for job runners.
+To facilitate synchronization between job runners working on the same job queue, the job queue object maintains a `CONDITION_VARIABLE` object and a `CRITICAL_SECTION` object.
+These ensure that jobs are added to and retrieved from the queue in a synchronized manner.

+        Note that due to the unique dependencies (e.g. `JobStatus`) of the job queue object, a job queue object cannot be created using copy constructor or assignment operation.
+Any attempt to duplicate an existing job queue object will result in undefined behavior.

+<a id="jobrunner"></a>

++ ### JobRunner.h